-Despite all the work in this field, the comparative study [32], which dealt only with orthographic SfS, reaches the following conclusions: "1.
-All the SFS algorithms produce generally poor results when given synthetic data.
-2. Results were even worse on real images, and 3.
-Results on synthetic data are not generally predictive of results on real data."
+Despite all the work in this field, the comparative study (Zhang et al., 1999), which dealt only with orthographic SfS, reaches the following conclusions: "(1) All the SFS algorithms produce generally poor results when given synthetic data.
+(2) Results were even worse on real images, and (3) Results on synthetic data are not generally predictive of results on real data."

 The few works that did employ the perspective projection have been too restrictive and have not addressed the general problem.
-Yamany et al. [30] and Seong et al. [23] assumed that distance variations between camera and surface could be ignored.
-Samaras & Metaxas [22] employed a deformable model for the SfS problem, so reconstruction took place in 3D space.
+Yamany et al. (1999) and Seong et al. (1997) assumed that distance variations between camera and surface could be ignored.
+Samaras and Metaxas (2003) employed a deformable model for the SfS problem, so reconstruction took place in 3D space.
 Thus, during the deformation process, the image point onto which a 3D point was projected changed, and its new location should have been interpolated, resulting in a nonuniform sampling of the image.

-Another approach to perspective SfS is piecewise planar modelling of the depth function (Lee & Kuo [12], Penna [16]).
-However, orthographic and perspective reflectance maps of a plane are identical, as Sect.
-3.1 would show.
+Another approach to perspective SfS is piecewise planar modelling of the depth function (Lee and Kuo (1997), Penna (1989)).
+However, orthographic and perspective reflectance maps of a plane are identical, as Section 3.1 would show.
 Therefore, the two types of projection of a piecewise planar surface differ only at the edges, while fully agree at the interior of the faces.

-Recently, Yuen et al. [31] proposed the use of perspective SfS with the Fast Marching method of Kimmel & Sethian [9].
+Recently, Yuen et al. (2002) proposed the use of perspective SfS with the Fast Marching method of Kimmel and Sethian (2001).
 This work approximated surface normals in 3D space using the neighboring pixels of the point under examination.
 Into these approximations the equations of perspective projection were substituted.
 This approach suffers two drawbacks.
-First, is describes a specific numerical approximation without reference to the theoretic problem (i.e., the image irradiance equation itself).
+First, it describes a specific numerical approximation without reference to the theoretic problem (i.e., the image irradiance equation itself).
 Second and most importantly, neighboring pixels lie on a uniform grid (image space), while their 3D correspondents need not be so (in 3D space).
 The result was that depth derivatives were approximated in 3D space on a nonuniform grid, while the underlying assumption was a uniform one (image space uniformity).

-Weiss [29] suggested a physical formalism which enables incorporation of invariants of the imaging processes and geometric knowledge about the surface.
+Weiss (1997) suggested a physical formalism which enables incorporation of invariants of the imaging processes and geometric knowledge about the surface.
 This work describes a theoretical method, but presents no numerical results.

 Although the great majority of researches in the field of SfS rely on the orthographic projection, and the minority which applies to perspective SfS is limited in scope, no information is available on the image irradiance equation under the perspective projection model.
 The goal of this paper is to formulate the image irradiance equation under the perspective assumption and then to solve the resultant Shape-from-Shading problem.
-The proposed solution is a perspective version of the Fast Marching method of Kimmel & Sethian [9] based on the new formulation of the image irradiance equation.
+The proposed solution is a perspective version of the Fast Marching method of Kimmel and Sethian (2001) based on the new formulation of the image irradiance equation.